SAFETY PROGRAM MANAGER – Filing Deadline: Open Until Filled

 Licenses and Certifications:

-• Possession of, or ability to obtain within ninety (90) days of appointment to the classification, a Class B Driver’s License with a passenger endorsement and no air brake restriction; and maintain a safe driving record throughout employment.
+• Possession of, or ability to obtain within ninety (90) days, a Class B Driver’s License with a passenger endorsement and no air brake restriction; and maintain a safe driving record throughout employment.

 PHYSICAL DEMANDS

-Must possess mobility to work in an outdoor/indoor setting; operate cleaning equipment and tools; vision to read printed materials; and hearing and speech to communicate in person.
-Standing in and walking between work areas is frequently required, specifically climbing in/out of buses.
-Finger dexterity is needed to operate tools and equipment.
-Positions in this classification frequently bend, stoop, kneel, and reach to perform assigned duties.
-Employees must possess the ability to lift, carry, push, and pull materials and objects up to 40 pounds with the use of proper equipment such as backpack sanitizing fog sprayers and steam cleaner.
+Must possess mobility to work in a standard office setting and use standard office equipment; ability to operate a motor vehicle and visit various service area or meeting sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone or radio.
+This is primarily a sedentary office classification although standing and walking between work areas may be required.
+Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator.
+Positions in this classification occasionally bend, stoop, kneel, reach, push, and pull drawers open and closed to retrieve and file information.
+Employees must possess the ability to lift, carry, push, and pull materials and objects weighing up to 40 pounds.
 Reasonable accommodations will be made for individuals on a case-by-case basis.

 ENVIRONMENTAL CONDITIONS